 For Garland, that change came in the form of her online psychology degree with a mental health concentration, which is designed to help her understand the principles involved with therapy and assessment.

 According to Botto, a mental health concentration is just one career avenue of psychology.
 SNHU offers a number of online psychology degrees with variety of different focuses.
 There are also BA programs with concentrations in Addictions, Applied Psychology, Child Psychology, Forensic Psychology or Social Psychology.
-The MS programs also include concentrations like master's in child development, Forensic Psychology or Industrial-Organizational Psychology.
+The Master's in Psychology degree also include concentrations like Master's in Child Development, Master's in Forensic Psychology or Master's in Industrial-Organizational Psychology.

 No matter which concentration they pursue, online psychology grads have diverse career options to choose from.
 "Other students turn to various segments within education, working as paraprofessionals in elementary & secondary schools or in various staff positions within higher education," Botto said.

 Christine Roberts '14 said that her parents were firm believers in life-long education and instilled in her a love of learning that she wants to pass on to new generations.

 "I began the journey of my secondary education 18 years ago.
-I managed to complete my associate's degree in between raising my children and working full time.
+I managed to complete my associate degree in between raising my children and working full time.
 My children are now grown and pursuing their own educations," said Roberts.
 "I took the newfound time in my life to finish what I started 18 years ago."

 With a concentration in child and adolescent development, Roberts is primed to make a difference in the lives of children and teens.